LuizJarduli/image-palette-extractor/README.md

 ## Key Features

+1. **Available via npm**: Install easily in any Node.js environment.
-1. **Browser-Only**: Built exclusively for client-side environments.
+2. **Browser-Only**: Built exclusively for client-side environments.
-2. **Dependency-Free**: No external libraries required.
+3. **Dependency-Free**: No external libraries required.
-3. **Efficient**: Minimal processing with clear and concise color extraction logic.
+4. **Efficient**: Minimal processing with clear and concise color extraction logic.
-4. **Customizable Palettes**: Select the number of colors to extract.
+5. **Customizable Palettes**: Select the number of colors to extract.

 ---